SAP/spartacus-docs/_pages/dev/features/asm.md

 ```

 Bottom line, if `OCC_USER_ID_CURRENT` is used directly in a service, it should likely be replaced by a call to `getOccUserId()`.

+## Configuring

+No special configuration is required.

+## Extending

+No special extensibility is available for this feature.